Aged-related Macular Degeneration (ARMD).

 of wet ARMD.

-blood vessels is one treatment for wet ARMD.
-In some cases, laser treatment
+is one treatment for wet ARMD.
+In some cases, laser treatment can be done

-can be done to prevent or lessen severe loss of eyesight if the CNV is
+to prevent or lessen severe loss of eyesight if the CNV is discovered early

-discovered early enough.
-However, only 15% of patients with wet ARMD are
+enough.
+However, only 15% of patients with wet ARMD are eligible for this

-eligible for this therapy, and in about 50% of those cases, the blood vessels
+therapy, and in about 50% of those cases, the blood vessels continue to

-continue to grow.
-Overall, this means that laser photocoagulation is only
+grow.
+Overall, this means that laser photocoagulation is only helpful in

 The usefulness of laser photocoagulation is limited because of the location